ServicePlanningPech/prayer-diary/docs/email_setup_guide.md

 If emails are not being sent properly:

-1. **Check Logs**: View the Edge Function logs in the Supabase dashboard
+1. **Check Edge Function Logs**: View the logs in the Supabase dashboard
    - Go to Functions > send-email > Logs
+   - Go to Functions > notify-admins > Logs

 2. **Verify Environment Variables**: Make sure all secrets are set correctly
-   - You can check this in the Supabase dashboard under Functions > send-email > Settings
+   - You can check this in the Supabase dashboard under each function's Settings
+   - The notify-admins function requires the `SUPABASE_SERVICE_ROLE_KEY` variable to be set

+3. **Service Role Permission**: Make sure the service role key has the necessary permissions
+   - This key is required to access auth.users table to get admin email addresses
+   - If you're getting "service role key" errors, verify it in your Supabase dashboard

-3. **Gmail Settings**: Make sure your Gmail account doesn't have security settings blocking the app
+4. **Gmail Settings**: Make sure your Gmail account doesn't have security settings blocking the app
    - Check if less secure app access might be affecting it (though App Passwords should bypass this)
+   - Check your Gmail account for any security alerts about blocked sign-in attempts

-4. **CORS Issues**: If you're experiencing CORS problems, make sure your app's domain is added to the allowed origins in your Supabase project settings
+5. **CORS Issues**: If you're experiencing CORS problems:
+   - Make sure your app's domain is added to the allowed origins in your Supabase project settings

-5. **Database Schema**: Remember that email addresses are stored in the `auth.users` table, not in the `profiles` table
-   - When querying for user emails, you need to use the auth relation: `auth:id (email)`
-   - Common error: "column profiles.email does not exist" occurs when trying to directly access email from profiles table
+   - For local testing, you might need to add http://localhost:XXXX to allowed origins

+6. **Database Structure**: The app expects a specific database structure
+   - Admin detection is based on profiles with user_role = 'Administrator'
+   - The client doesn't have direct access to the auth.users table (where emails are stored)

-6. **Rate Limiting**: Gmail has rate limits for sending emails
+7. **Rate Limiting**: Gmail has rate limits for sending emails
-   - Add small delays between sending multiple emails (the code includes a 500ms delay)
+   - The Edge Function adds a 500ms delay between sending multiple emails
+   - If you have many admins, some emails might fail due to rate limiting

+8. **Function Errors**: Common errors and solutions:
+   - "column profiles.email does not exist" - Fixed by using the server-side admin notification function
+   - "relationship between profiles and auth not found" - Fixed by using service role to separately query auth.users

 ## Security Considerations